 I recently added this little table and chairs in order to have some additional seating.
 It’s also a nice little spot for morning coffee!

 Our pool is also due for renovation now (I guess this is the problem when you stay in your house as long as we have!)
 We’re hoping to start that early next year.

 This lounge area is opposite the dining table on the other side of the yard.
 This is where I’ll sit to read in the mornings, or sometimes we’ll have a glass of wine here in the evenings.

 Since I’m always inspired to eat outside, this is a tablescape that I did earlier this summer, featuring a blue and white palette.
-If you want to see all the tablescapes I’ve done, you can go to my Tablescape category.
+If you want to see all my table decorating ideas, you can go to my Tablescape category.

 One of the things I feature on the blog is my different design projects.

 This is a farmhouse inspired kitchen project that I recently finished.
 To read the whole post, including details and sources, click here.

 I hope you’ve enjoyed the tour as much as I’ve enjoyed giving it!
 Truthfully, sharing my home just makes me realize all that still needs to be done!
 But working on a house and making it your own is truly a labor of love (and I’m sure a passion many of you share!)
 I hope to do more in the future and I’ll continue to share my projects on the blog.
 I also hope you’ll stop by and say hello over at Maison de Cinq!